Trebek/hangman-python/README.md

 ####Features

+- 3 difficulty levels, determining the players starting men (lives).
+- Words separated into 3 levels, depending on word length.
+- Keeps score.
 - Easy to edit word list built into source, or you can load words from a txt file of words.
 - Displays the secret word, with any rightly guessed letters revealed.
 - Displays all of the letters player has guessed, in alphabetical order.
 - No duplicate words.
-Once a word is solved, it's removed from the list.
+Once a word is solved (or not), it's removed from the list.
-    - When all of the words have been solved, the game ends.
+    - When all of the words have been solved (or not), the game ends.
-- Awesome ASCII art hangman.
+- Awesome ASCII art hangman!
 Okay, so it's not that awesome.
-- Keeps score (10 points per solved word).

 ####Relevant links